heathermiller/papers-documents/index.md

 Where `Pickle` represents the resulting pickle format (its internal value type could be a `String` as in the case of JSON, or `Array[Byte]` in the case of the Scala Binary format, for example).
-This is covered in more detail in the corresponding section: Back-end, Selecting Different Pickle Formats.
+This is covered in more detail in the corresponding section: _Back-end, Selecting Different Pickle Formats_.

 Given a small motivating example: